Skip to main content

 Why choose full hybrid today?

 Full hybrid E-Tech engines are an ideal and economical transitional solution for customers not yet ready to switch to fully electric vehicles.
-They offer the benefits of electric driving—silent starts, low-speed electric driving in urban and suburban areas, battery regeneration through deceleration, braking, and the combustion engine—while maintaining excellent driving quality and efficiency.
+They offer the the best power / fuel efficiency / ride comfort ratio on the market and the benefits of electric driving instantstarts, silent and smooth low-speed electric driving while manoeuvring, battery regeneration through deceleration, braking, and the combustion engine while maintaining excellent driving quality and efficiency.
+The best of the two world.

 FAQ